Commission to Study and Develop Reparation Proposals for African-Americans Act

 The Commission to Study and Develop Reparation Proposals for African-Americans Act, is an Act of Congress in the United States introduced in 1989 by Rep. John Conyers.
 The act aims to create a commission to examine the merits of introducing reparations to African-Americans for US slavery.
-The current iteration of the act is sponsored by Rep. Sheila Jackson Lee.
+The most recent sponsor of the act was Rep. Ayanna Pressley, on January 3, 2025, to the 119th Congress.
+The bill was previously also proposed by Sheila Jackson Lee in January 2023 before her death in 2024.

 History

 Conyers introduced the act in 1989, and successively introduced it in each Congress until his retirement almost 30 years later.

 Juneteenth 2019 saw the House Judiciary Subcommittee on the Constitution, Civil Rights, and Civil Liberties conduct a hearing on this issue, in what was seen as a historic sitting, given the previous reparations discussion in that venue took place in 2007, "one year before the election of the country's first black president".

 Rep. Conyers died in October 2019, having sponsored the Act each and every Legislative session from 1989 to 2017.
 The "40" number refers to "the unfulfilled promise" the United States "made to freed slaves: that after the Civil War, they would get forty acres and a mule".

 Cory Booker is sponsor of a companion bill in the Senate.
 Democratic House Speaker Nancy Pelosi expressed support for H.R.
 40. Several of the 2020 Democratic presidential candidates have expressed their support.

 In April 2021, the bill cleared committee for the first time in its history, heading to the House floor for markups and a vote.